 In the Second Year pupils extend their learning about worldviews by exploring how stories, as told by religious communities, are a way in to understanding peoples' beliefs.
 This is done through reading Jewish Faith History in Genesis and Exodus and the story of Jesus in the Gospel followed by a brief look at the beginnings of Islam.
 This help to embed the understanding that studying religion is not about being 'taught a truth or truths' ( as many pupils perceive from Primary School); it is about looking through your own lens at other people's lives and understanding what is important to them and how belief might impact on daily life.

-In the Third and Fourth Year all our students pursue the AQA short Course specification in Religious Studies and Citizenship as part of the core curriculum.
-In addition to this students may also opt to take a Full Course in Philosophy and Ethics where the specimen religion is Christianity – the most widespread religious tradition in Britain today.
+In the Third and Fourth Year all our students pursue the AQA Short Course A specification in Religious Studies as part of the core curriculum.
+In addition to this students may also opt to take a Full Course in Religious Studies and study for the HPQ.

 Christian beliefs and beliefs within Islam are studied at GCSE level, with the themes of relationships and war, peace and conflict.
 In the full course, the themes of religion and life, alongside crime and punishment are studied alongside Christian practices and Muslim practices.